Council considers Shelby Public Transit’s contract rates - Sidney Daily News

 • To authorize the grant of a revocable license to Murphy’s Craft Bar & Kitchen, LLC to place an awning to extend 24 inches into and over the sidewalk within the right of way of East Poplar Street.

 • To accept two requests of Choice One Engineering, on behalf of Sidney Classic Ltd, for the approval of a lot split and replat to transfer of ownership of 0.350 acres at the rear of the property to the adjacent property owner.
-The property is on the west side of VanDemark Road, south of Russell Road.
+The property is on the west side of VanDemark Road, south of Russell Road, 1451 – 1455 N. Vandemark Road.

 Community Development Director Barbara Dulworth said the transfer is accomplished with a two-part action, the first being the lot split to create lot 7190 which will split the 0.350 acre area from the remainder of the lot.
 She said the lot split includes a note that lot 7190 can only be transferred to an adjoining property.